-Recently I learned that you can make passport photos on your own, and I wanted to share the process with you.
-As long as you meet the government’s passport photo requirements, you can use a photo taken by you or a friend/family member.
+Recently I learned you can make passport photos on your own, and I wanted to share the process with you.
+As long as you meet the government’s passport photo requirements, you can use a photo taken by yourself or a friend/family member.

 What You Need

 - Basic Photo Editing Software

 For this tutorial, I will be using Adobe Photoshop.
 But any photo editing software should work, although the name and location of the tools might be different.
 If you don’t have a wall in your house that is suitable, you can hang a white or off-white sheet from something and use it as a make-shift photography studio.

 First, line up your camera directly in front of the subject at head level.
 Have the subject stand about 2 or 3 feet away from the wall to avoid harsh shadows from your flash.
 Try and take the photos in a bright, sunlit room which will also help to avoid harsh shadows from your flash on the wall behind the subject.
 Keep taking photos until you are happy with the lighting and the subject’s facial expression.

 Now it’s time to open up your image in Photoshop or some other photo editing software.
 You need to crop the photo to the right dimensions as specified in the government’s requirements.
 United States passport photos must be 2″ tall by 2″ wide.
 The length of the subject’s head from chin to the top of the head must be between 1″ and 1 3/8″.
 We can use the photo software to measure the distance, and crop by the right amount to ensure all these requirements are met.

 In Photoshop, I’m going to use the Ruler Tool to measure the distance from my chin to the top of my head.
 The Ruler Tool is located under the Eyedropper Tool.
 Click and hold the Eyedropper button to show a menu with the Ruler Tool in it. (see screenshot above)